 - Don’t Parkour off your hotel roof …

 These are the just the basics.
 I went into a little more detail in the area of the last item on the list, like use more common sense abroad than you do at home.
-The one this I forgot to mention was sunscreen … they learned about the seriousness of that the first day.
+The one thing I forgot to mention was sunscreen … they learned about the seriousness of that the first day.

 Trust Your Gut

-Our main purposes for traveling as a family are to meet new people, to immerse ourselves in the local customs and to truly make new friends. ur travels didn’t start out this way, but we soon realized, that aside from the epic bonding that transpires among us as a family, the other ingredient that makes our travels so profound are the people we meet and connect deeply with.
+Our main purposes for traveling as a family are to meet new people, to immerse ourselves in the local customs and to truly make new friends.
+While our travels didn’t start out this way, we soon realized, that aside from the epic bonding that transpires among us as a family, the other ingredient that makes our travels so profound are the people we meet and connect deeply with.

 Try to Blend In